revanza-git/chatapp-stk/README.md

 ---

 **Note**: This platform is designed for IT security policy management and user onboarding.
-For critical security decisions, always consult with your organization's IT security team.
+For production deployments, always use secure JWT secrets and follow your organization's security guidelines.

 Built with ❤️ using Next.js, Go, and Docker.
-#   R a i l w a y   r e d e p l o y   t r i g g e r  
- 
+Optimized for Railway deployment.

+# Railway redeploy trigger